AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 #### Explanation {#explanation-4}

-While Same Name Siblings (SNS) have been introduced into the spec to allow compatibility with data structures that are designed for and expressed through XML and therefore are valuable to JCR, SNS comes with a substantial overhead and complexity for the repository.
+Same Name Siblings (SNS) has been introduced into the spec to allow compatibility with data structures that are designed for and expressed through XML and, therefore, are valuable to JCR.
+However, SNS comes with overhead and complexity for the repository.

-Any path into the content repository that contains an SNS in one of its path segments becomes much less stable, if an SNS is removed or reordered, it has an impact on the paths of all the other SNS and their children.
+Any path into the content repository that contains an SNS in one of its path segments becomes much less stable.
+If an SNS is removed or reordered, it has an impact on the paths of all the other SNS and their children.

-For import of XML or interaction with existing XML SNS maybe necessary and useful but I have never used SNS, and never will in my "green field" data models.
+For import of XML or interaction with existing XML, SNS maybe necessary and useful, but I have never used SNS (and never intend to) in my "green field" data models.

 #### Example {#example-4}